DSkrzypiec/blogImpl/content/post/smartphone/index.md

 developing a blog and running it locally on the Android smartphone!
 In my opinion this is amazing.
 It's literally the same setup I'm using on my laptop.
 The only difference is smaller screen.
-But on the another hand smartphone accessibility is far greater for most people then even a light wight laptop.
+But on the another hand smartphone accessibility is far greater for most people then even a lightweight laptop.

 Getting back to our main question *The answer is yes but is it actual feasible?*.
 Using Termux on the phone give us the possibility.
 In my opinion writing a